Do your sheets and towels come out of your drying machine looking like they aged 5 years as they dried?

 How to clean your dryer duct hose

 The overall process is very simple, and shouldn’t take more than 15-20 minutes in most cases.
-We’ll be cleaning a dirty hose here, so the floor will probably get dirty – so be prepared for that.
+We’ll be cleaning a dirty hose here, so the floor will probably get dirty.

 Start off by unplugging your machine, and pulling it away from the wall.
 You’ll need some space to get back there and remove the hose – so you’ll need at least 4-5 feet of working space.